How to be prepared for emergency veterinary costs

-Even the most prepared of us can’t predict future illness, accidents, or health conditions that our pets may encounter that will require an unexpected visit to the vet.
-To help you pay for those unforeseen and expensive vet bills, here are some tips on how to be prepared:
+Even the most prepared of us can’t predict future illness, accidents, or health conditions that our furry friends may encounter that will require an unexpected visit to the vet.
+Here are some tips to be prepared:

 Keep an emergency fund

-Many pet owners will keep a separate savings account just in case they need to pay for an unforeseen and expensive vet bill.
-A good idea is to set up an automatic monthly transfer to your emergency account so you always remember to set aside money each month.
+Many pet parents will keep a separate savings account just in case they need to pay for an unexpected cost.
+One option is to set up an automatic monthly transfer to your emergency account, so you always remember to set aside money each month.

-It’s important to be honest about your financial limitations and to discuss these with your vet early on.
-Should your pet require expensive medical care, your vet may be able to tell you about treatment options that are within your budget.
+It’s important to be honest about your financial limitations and to discuss these with your veterinarian early on.
+Should your animal require expensive medical care, your vet may be able to tell you about treatment options that are within your budget.

-Catching things early on will often reduce the chance of higher vet bills down the road.
-Watch for any changes in your pet’s behaviour, such as change in appetite or energy, signs of discomfort, accidents in the house, or anything else that you may be concerned about.
+Routine preventative care can be worth its weight in gold, which is why it’s important to schedule regular checkups with your veterinarian.
+Catching health issues early can help keep your pet healthy and keep costs down.
+Always watch for any changes in your furry friend’s behaviour, such as changes in appetite or energy, signs of discomfort, accidents in the house, or anything else that you may be concerned about.

 Following these tips will help prepare you for the unexpected so you can ensure your furry family member receives the care he or she needs should an unexpected health situation arise.